alankjackson/Curated_Data/README.md

 https://apps.nationalmap.gov/downloader/#/

-Data is an IMG file of a 1/9 arcsecond DEM
+Data is an IMG file of a 1/9 arcsecond DEM (approx 3 meters)